wyjung0625/QCPO/README.md

 1. Clone the git repository
 ``
 git clone https://github.com/openai/safety-gym.git
+``
+2. Move to safety-gym directory
+``
 cd safety-gym
 ``
-2. Install safety-gym
+3. Install safety-gym
 ``
 pip install -e .
 ``
-3. It may reinstall numpy with lower version.
+4. It may reinstall numpy with lower version.
 So remove the lower versioned numpy and reinstall the newest one `` pip uninstall numpy & pip install numpy